abrazinskas/machine-learning-data-pipeline/README.md

 As opposed to a common meaning of data pipeline, the module focuses on providing data-chunks in real-time, as fast as possible, assuming that a data processing procedure might change over the course of experiments series.

-Because similar computational steps can in principle be applied to different ML projects, the main problem is that it's not straightforward to apply them to data in different format.
+Because similar computational steps can in principle be applied to different ML projects, the main problem is that it's not straightforward to apply them to data in a different format.
 Fortunately, the pipeline passes a light-weight intermediate data format across steps.
 Therefore, **computational steps can be reused** as their input will always be of the same format regardless of whether your data is in csv, xml, or some other format.

 Finally, a need for experiments reproducibility is considered by **documentation generation**.
 Such that it would be possible to rerun an older experiment and obtain the same results, or simply lookup what setup has been used in a previous model run.
 To facilitate that, the module allows documentation generation of pipeline setups and individual components that were used to process data.